Sega Keita

-Sega Keïta (born 3 March 1992, in Orsay) is a French football player of Senegalese descent, who last played for French club Troyes.
+Sega Keïta (born 3 March 1992) is a French football player of Senegalese descent, who last played for French club Troyes.
 He was a French youth international and has played for the under-19 team.
 Keïta plays as a midfielder.

 Career

 Early career

 Keïta was born in the commune of Orsay in the southwestern suburbs of Paris, and began his football career at age eight, playing for local club CO Les Ulis, the same club that produced France national team's all-time leading goalscorer Thierry Henry.

 Keïta joined the club and trained alongside fellow youth starlet Yaya Sanogo, before securing a move to second division outfit Troyes AC.
 Upon his arrival at the club during the 2007–08 season, he struggled due to ongoing groin injuries during his first year, which saw him only appear in eight games, scoring one goal in the Championnat National des 16 ans.

 The following season, due to full health, his statistics improved.
 He appeared in 28 games, scoring 15 goals, and also made seven assists.

 On 29 May 2009, with Troyes' relegation to third-tier Championnat National already confirmed, Keïta made his professional debut in a Ligue 2 match against Bastia, appearing as a substitute in the 59th minute for Claudio Beauvue.
 Troyes lost the match 2–1.